NYCComptroller/Checkbook/INSTALL.md

     need to adjust these instructions in the appropriate way.
 Also, all of this assumes that directory `/var/www/` already exists and is owned by user `www-data` and group `www-data`.
-If that's not the case, you may need to properly create and set permissions there too. `sudo chown -R www-data.www-data /var/www` would be one way to do that on Ubuntu 12.04.)
+If that's not the case, you may need to properly create and set root permissions for the www-data user with the following command.
+     `sudo chown -R www-data.www-data /var/www` would be one way to do that on Ubuntu 12.04.)

     Make sure the `sites/default/files/` directory has read, write,